-This is fairly self explanatory.
-Language skills are the languages you know and are able to teach.
-Your teaching specialties help prospective language learners make a decision if you’re the right teacher for them.
+This is self-explanatory.
+Language skills are the languages you know and can teach.
+Your teaching specialties help prospective language learners decide if you’re the right teacher for them.
 You can also include any special test prep you offer.

 About me on italki

-Last you’ll have the opportunity to write a detailed paragraph explaining who you are.
+Last, you can write a detailed paragraph explaining who you are.
 This is your opportunity to sell yourself to potential language learners.
-Include your professional background, education, teaching style, previous employment and any awards or successes you have had as a teacher.
+Include your professional background, education, teaching style, previous employment, and any awards or successes you have had as a teacher.

 How much does italki pay?

-Now for the fun part, how much does italki actually pay?
-Well, unlike online teaching companies that have a set hourly rate and various bonuses, with italki you can charge anywhere from $4 to $80 an hour for your time.
+Now for the fun part, how much does italki pay?
+Unlike online teaching companies with a set hourly rate and various bonuses, with italki, you can charge anywhere from $4 to $80 an hour for your time.

-What most teachers do is that they set a low price trial rate of $1-5 as a way to recruit students.
+What most teachers do is that they set a low-price trial rate of $1-5 as a way to recruit students.
 Then charge a much higher rate if the student wishes to continue.
-All teachers are allowed to give 3 trial lessons before the language learner must make a purchase decision.
+All teachers are allowed to give three trial lessons before the language learner must make a purchase decision.

-This forces students to actually pick a teach and pay instead of doing endless low cost trial lessons.
+This forces students to pick a teacher and pay instead of doing endless low-cost trial lessons.
 English teachers usually charge $25- $33 an hour.

-Again however, it just depends on what your teaching.
-If you’re an English teacher who is focused on test prep to help language learners pass various exams required for employment you can charge a higher rate than you would if you were teaching beginner level lessons.
+Again, however, it just depends on what you are teaching.
+If you’re an English teacher focused on test prep to help language learners pass various exams required for employment, you can charge a higher rate than you would if you were teaching beginner-level lessons.

-The commission rate iTalki takes is a flat 15% for providing the marketplace.
+The commission rate iTalki takes a flat 15% for providing the marketplace.

-Another helpful feature italki provides its teachers is that they allow you to create full course packages.
+Another helpful feature italki provides its teachers is that they allow you to create complete course packages.

-As a teacher you can create a package like “English fundamentals 101” that is a 70 lesson course aimed at complete beginners that you charge $30 an hour for.
-Students can then look at your specific booking an payment options.
-Booking is obviously based on your availability and payment options is an internal italki feature for students.
+As a teacher, you can create a package like “English fundamentals 101,” a 70-lesson course for complete beginners that you charge $30 an hour.
+Students can then look at your specific booking and payment options.
+Booking is based on your availability, and payment options are an internal italki feature for students.

 How do you teach the lessons?

-If you’re coming from VIPKID, Palfish or any other online teaching company you may be wondering how exactly do you teach the lessons when a student books you?
-Unlike those online teaching companies the lesson material is 100% on you to create.
+If you’re coming from VIPKID, Palfish, or any other online teaching company, you may wonder how exactly you teach the lessons when a student books you.
+Unlike those online teaching companies, the lesson material is 100% on you to create.

-The slides, PDF’s, downloadable material is all on you.
+The slides, PDFs, and downloadable material is all on you.
 This makes italki a lot of work upfront.
-But once your material is ready, it’s simply a matter of fine tuning it over time.
+But once your material is ready, it’s simply a matter of fine-tuning it over time.

-To actually conduct the lessons you have various options:
+To conduct the lessons, you have various options:

-- Skype – Most popular for UK and American teachers but not as popular outside the west.
+- Skype – Most popular for UK and American teachers but less popular outside the west.